dapr/dapr/README.md

 go build -o action
 ```

-**Note**: There is a known issue with a Document DB package that may cause build issues.
-If building throws an error containing `Cannot find package "github.com/a8m/documentdb-go"`, you'll need to get that package by running `go get -u github.com/a8m/documentdb-go`.

 **Windows Users**: Actions currently takes a dependency on gcc.
 If building throws an error containing: `"gcc": executable file not found in %PATH%`, you'll need to install gcc through the [Cygwin Project](https://sourceware.org/cygwin/) or the [MinGW Project](http://mingw-w64.org/doku.php).